25 Animals That Have Been Imprisoned or Arrested

-Whether they harmed property or people, were in cahoots with human outlaws, or were simply in the wrong place at the wrong time, these critters are proof that "crime" can sometimes be cuddly.
+It might seem like a case of animals just being animals, but when eight donkeys in northern India ate nearly $1000 worth of greenery in their small town, they did four days in the big house.
+(Perhaps part of the problem?
+They ate expensive saplings that were planted right near the jail.
+Rookie mistake.)
+But whether they harmed property or people, were in cahoots with human outlaws, or were simply in the wrong place at the wrong time, these 25 other critters are proof that “crime” can sometimes be cuddly.

 1. THE PIGEON THAT WAS ARRESTED ON SUSPICION OF ESPIONAGE.

 In 2015, officials in India arrested a pigeon they suspected was a spy.
 The bird’s body was stamped with a message written partly in Urdu—Pakistan’s official language—and what appeared to be a Pakistani phone number.
 It had landed in a village close to the country’s shared border with Pakistan, near the Kashmir region that’s claimed by both countries and has been the subject of multiple wars between India and Pakistan beginning in 1947.
-Though there was a ceasefire in 1972 (the current situation is that India controls 45 percent of Kashmir, Pakistan 35 percent, and China 20 percent), because both countries believe they have rights to the area, it's frequently the site of military clashes and infiltration.
+Though there was a ceasefire in 1972, because both countries believe they have rights to the area, it's frequently the site of military clashes and infiltration.

 That said, not everyone took the news as seriously as the Indian police did: In the days following the bird’s arrest, Pakistani social media was flooded with memes depicting the feathered detainee as a slick 007 type, and amused internet users coined hashtags like #PigeonVsIndia and #IfIWereAPigeon.